 Each year, Reds Wives host fundraisers during home games at Great American Ball Park.
 Each fundraiser raises dollars for a local charity selected by the Reds Wives group.

-The Reds Wives will be hosting the "Players' Favorite Things" basket auction Friday, August 10 through Friday, August 24.
-Fans can bid on four different baskets at reds.com/wivesauction.
-Baskets include items such as gift cards to their favorite stores, snacks and coffee, video games and autographed items.
-Participating players include Scooter Gennett, Billy Hamilton, Michael Lorenzen, Tucker Barnhart and more more.
-The charity recipient is Crayons to Computers.
+The Reds Wives hosted a "Players' Favorite Things" basket auction on Friday, August 10 through Friday, August 24.
+Fans were able bid on four different baskets that included items such as gift cards to their favorite stores, snacks and coffee, video games and autographed items.
+Participating players included Scooter Gennett, Billy Hamilton, Michael Lorenzen, Tucker Barnhart and more.
+The charity recipient was Crayons to Computers.

 Cincinnati nonprofit Crayons to Computers works to level the playing field in the classroom by providing students in need the tools to succeed in school.
 The Teacher Free Store enables teachers from eligible schools to "shop" 10 times per school year for classroom supplies while the Mobile Outreach Program transports a subset of the store to distant schools.
 All product is 100% free of charge.
 Since its inception in 1997, Crayons to Computers has distributed more than $160 million worth of basic school supplies, educational tools and incentive items.
 With more than 450 schools and nearly 12,000 teachers eligible to shop, Crayons strives to serve nearly 119,000 children in need across 16 counties in the Greater Cincinnati area.

 In 2018, the Reds Wives visited Ronald McDonald House and participated in the Taste of Hope Meals program.
 After touring the facility, the ladies prepared and served lunch to the families staying at the house.
 The program provides the nutrition kids need to heal and allows parents more time to focus on their children.